WPMedia/engine-theme-sdk/README.md

 If you don't go to the page automatically on successful compilation, go to [http://localhost:6006/](http://localhost:6006/).

+## Contribute
+If you need to update an existing Engine SDK component, contact the Pagebuilder team.
+If you want to create a new component follow these instructions:
+1. Pull the latest `staging` branch

+    - `git checkout staging`

+    - `git fetch -a`
+2. Branch off the `staging` branch
+    - `git checkout -b PEN-[jira ticket num]-[brief description of feature]`
+3. Create a new folder `YourComponentName` under `src/components`.
+4. Implement your component in a `index.tsx` file.
+Remember to add an `interface` with your component's props and add `proptypes` for type checking.
+5. Implement unit tests for your component in a `index.test.tsx` file.
+Remember to use your component [locally](https://staging.arcpublishing.com/alc/docs/storybooks/engine-theme-sdk/?path=/story/intro--page#local-development) to test the changes.
+6. Document your component by creating a new story `YourComponentName.stories.mdx` under `stories/`.
+    - Run `npm run storybook` to verify your story was created
+7. When committing your changes, Chromatic will run visual regression tests and will generate a link to review any changes
+8. When your component is ready make a PR against `staging`, get approval for your PR, then follow the [publishing](https://staging.arcpublishing.com/alc/docs/storybooks/engine-theme-sdk/?path=/story/intro--page#how-to-publish) steps.

 ## How To Publish To Canary

 1. Pull the latest `staging` branch.